matthew-dong-dev/ICS-research/dev-notes/data-notes.md

     - `hashed`, `encypted`, `decrypted` folders in UCBDATA
     - `classAPI` in UCBD2

+Sandbox testing environment
+    - just clone the repo to your directory and change output pathways?  don't need to change pathways, just delete the timestamped output
+    - how to test individual parts of the pipeline?  run the individual scripts

+---

 ## [Data-Pipeline] Deep dive

 1. look into refresh.md & env.sh - these files are outdated, but tells a lot about how things work
-1. look at imported functions in refresh.py
+1. look at imported functions in refresh.py - what is refresh user, enrollments, grade_info, etc... doing
-1. how does the main sid to anon lookup work and how does that affect the course indexing?
+1. biggest pain point is the lookup_dict (anon to SID) because if this is wrong then everything else is wrong in terms of the other lookup tables for majors / courses.  how does the main sid to anon lookup work and how does that affect the course indexing?
-1. get familiar with how to do a semester changeover
-1. What's the difference between Models API scripts and Data API scripts?
-    - dumped into pickle folders, etc..
-    - refresh.sh is dumping outputs into timestamped `salt` - why?
-SAlt stands for serendipitous alternatives
+    - look at the indexing error action item in data-action-items.md
 1. hashed vs encrypted data - which one is the anonymized using the lookup dict?  hashed?
 Yes
     - Encryption is a two-way function where information is scrambled in such a way that it can be unscrambled later.
     - "Hashing, one-way function where data is mapped to a fixed-length value.
 Hashing is primarily used for authentication.
 With a properly designed algorithm, there is no way to reverse the hashing process to reveal the original password."
 So if there's a lookup dict that maps original sids to anons, is it really hashed?